sendbird/release-automation-action/README.md

 Replace version with the version of the action you want to use.

-Make sure to set the required secrets `CIRCLECI_TOKEN` and `GITHUB_TOKEN` in the repository settings.
+Make sure to set the required secret CircleCI API token in the repository settings.

 ## Inputs